Billotais/bilat.xyz/vita.md

     - If it is still classified as "fake", and we have not reached the maximum number of iterations, repeat.
 - If $p>\eta$ : we have our sample, nothing else to do.

+This whole algorithm is done at the complete end of our pipeline, when we generate samples for our output audio file.

+However, our discriminator, despite being able to classifiy samples as real and fake, it is not really capable of helping the refining process.
+For this reasoon, we have to train it beforehand.
+This step is called discriminator shaping.

+### Discriminator shaping

 <a name="conditional_gan_"></a>